redBorder/redborder-ai/README.md

 # redborder-ai Main package

-This service is part of the RedBorder Incident Response.
-Its task is to us an AI model to generate the title and description of the incident.
-The model used is [https://github.com/Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile).
-It's used from the redborder-webui via API.
+This service is part of the RedBorder Incident Response system.
+Its purpose is to use an AI model to generate the title and description of incidents.
+The model utilized is [https://github.com/Mozilla-Ocho/llamafile](https://github.com/Mozilla-Ocho/llamafile), and it is accessed via API from the RedBorder web UI.

 **Plataforms**
 * Rocky Linux 9